-Program: Water Transmissi on Project Status: Planning Environmental Status: Not Initiated (MND) Project Cost: Project Schedu le: Approved \$50.04 N Л Approved Sep-16 5 Jun-26 Forecast \$82.81 N N Forecast Sep-16 5 Feb-27 Actual \$1.91 M Project Percent Complete: 2.4% Approved; Actual Cost; Forecast Key Milestones: Environmental Approval Bid Advertisement Construction NTP Construction Final Completion Current Forecast 12/21/23 03/14/24 08/21/24 08/21/26
+Program: Water Transmissi on Project S Project Status: Planning Environmental Status: Not Initiated (MND) Project Cost: Project Schedule: Approved \$50.04 N M Approved Sep-16 Jun-26 Forecast \$82.81 N M Forecast Sep-16 Feb-27 Actual \$2.04 M Project Percent Complete: 2.6% Approved; Actual Cost; Forecast Key Milestones: Environmental Approval Bid Advertisement Construction NTP Construction Final Completion Current Forecast 12/21/23 03/14/24 08/21/24 08/21/26

-San Francisco Public Works is nearing completion of surveying and geotechnical field investigation work; the results will be included in the draft Conceptual Engineering Report (CER).
+San Francisco Public Works (SFPW) completed surveying and geotechnical investigation field work during the quarter, and the SFPUC is using the data provided to create base maps that will be included in the Conceptual Engineering Report (CER).

-The variance from the approved budget, same as reported in Q2, is due to estimating the construction cost based on unit costs from recently bid and similar complexity pipeline projects that were bid during recent market conditions.
+The variance from the approved budget, same as reported in since Q2, is due to estimating the construction cost based on unit costs from recently bid and similar complexity pipeline projects that were bid during recent market conditions.
 This has resulted in a significantly higher forecasted cost than previously estimated.
-The variance in the schedule, same as reported in Q2, is due to the lengthy amount of time required to procure a consultant to assist with the planning phase and future design phase.
+The variance in the schedule, same as reported since Q2, is due to the lengthy amount of time required to procure a consultant to assist with the planning phase and future design phase.